Gibraltarians

-Gibraltarians encircle The Rock during the tercentenary of British Gibraltar, 4 August 2004.

-Gibraltarians (Spanish: gibraltareños, colloquially: llanitos) are a sub-national group who live in Gibraltar, a British overseas territory situated near the southern tip of the Iberian Peninsula, close to Spain, at the entrance to the Mediterranean Sea.
+Gibraltarians (Spanish: gibraltareños, colloquially: llanitos) are a sub-national people group who live in Gibraltar.
+Gibraltar is a British overseas territory situated near the southern tip of the Iberian Peninsula, close to Spain, at the entrance to the Mediterranean Sea; the territory includes the Rock of Gibraltar.
 Gibraltarians hold British citizenship.
+Their heritage can include diverse backgrounds such as Spanish, Genoese, British, Portuguese, Jewish, and Maltese.
+English and Spanish are the main languages used by Gibraltarians, and a Spanish dialect known as Llanito is Gibraltar's vernacular.

 Origins

-Some Gibraltarians are an ethnic and cultural mixture of the many immigrants who came to the Rock of Gibraltar over 300 years.
-Following its capture from Spain by an Anglo-Dutch force in 1704, all but 70 of the existing inhabitants of Gibraltar elected to leave with many settling nearby.
-Since then, immigrants from the United Kingdom, Spain, Italy, Malta, Portugal, Morocco, Menorca, and India have settled at Gibraltar, as have Sephardic Jews from North Africa.
+Gibraltarians are an ethnic and cultural mixture of the many immigrants who came to the territory over a 300-year period.
+Following Gibraltar's capture from Spain by an Anglo-Dutch force in 1704, all but 70 of the existing inhabitants of Gibraltar elected to leave the territory; many settled nearby.
+Since then, immigrants from the United Kingdom, Spain, Italy, Malta, Portugal, Morocco, and India have settled at Gibraltar, as have Sephardic Jews from North Africa.

+Historian William Jackson asserts that the people groups that formed the modern-day population of Gibraltar included the Genoese, the Spaniards, the British, the Portuguese, the Jews, and the Maltese.
+By the 20th century, these groups had come together to create a separate Gibraltarian identity.

 Genoese and Catalans (who arrived in the fleet with Prince George of Hesse-Darmstadt) became the core of Gibraltar's first civilian population under Habsburg Gibraltar.
 Sephardi Jews from Tetouan in Morocco, who had previously been suppliers to English Tangier, began supplying fresh produce to Gibraltar in 1704.
 Most Gibraltarian surnames are of Mediterranean or British extraction.
 The exact breakdown (including non-Gibraltarian British residents) of family names according to the electoral register according to the 1995 Census was as follows: